hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

 - **Reduced Human Error**: Minimize mistakes by standardizing server configurations across the board.

 ## Mastering parallel execution with Ansible
 A cornerstone feature of Ansible is its ability to carry out tasks across multiple systems simultaneously (5 by default).
-With our GitHub project, we use inventory files that specifically leverages this strength to maximize the efficiency of your bare metal provisioning.
+With this GitHub project, I use inventory files that specifically leverages this strength to maximize the efficiency of your bare metal provisioning.

-## Benefits of parallel execution through our project:
+## Benefits of parallel execution through this project:
 - **Accelerated Deployment**: By running configurations in parallel, you reduce the overall time required to bring a fleet of servers online.
 - **Consistency Maintenance**: Achieve a uniform setup across all servers mitigating configuration drift.
 - **Resource Efficiency**: Optimize your IT personnel's time by allowing them to focus on strategic tasks while Ansible manages server deployments.

-## Explore Our Video Series
+## Explore My Video Series

-Dive into our video series showcasing the seamless bare metal operation across three major operating systems.
+Dive into my video series showcasing the seamless bare metal operation across three major operating systems.
 Each video provides a walk through over the different variables and files that are required, along with the explanation of the different steps found in the playbooks.

 ### Windows Server Bare Metal Provisioning on 2 x HPE ProLiant DL360 Gen10 Plus